uppedtrout/Better-config/README.md

 MARDUK struck again and blew
 An Evil Wind into her body
 Which filled the raging, wicked Serpent
-MARDUK shot between her jawsDownloaded from www.holybooks.com The Charmed arrow of ENKI's Magick
+MARDUK shot between her jaws
+The Charmed arrow of ENKI's Magick
 MARDUK struck again and severed
 The head of TIAMAT from its body.